commonknowledge/contracts/src/example-sow.md

 We charge on a time and materials basis at £XXX+VAT per developer day.
 We work in two-week iterations with a maximum of 8 developer days per developer per iteration.

-The GFR team for each iteration will be decided on an iteration-by-iteration basis in discussion with the project owner and with regard to the iteration's deliverables.
+The Common Knowledge team for each iteration will be decided on an iteration-by-iteration basis in discussion with the project owner and with regard to the iteration's deliverables.

-Initially, the team will consist of two GFR members with the possibility of adding more as the project continues, or to deliver specific pre-agreed project requirements.
+Initially, the team will consist of two Common Knowledge members with the possibility of adding more as the project continues, or to deliver specific pre-agreed project requirements.

 ## Payment arrangements

-GFR will invoice on the first working day of the month, payment to be received within 28 days.
+Common Knowledge will invoice on the first working day of the month, payment to be received within 28 days.

 ## Dates of work